SUPER MAGIC

 • Rule 1) SUPER Magic follows the usual game rules of a 1v1, best of three, 60-card format.

-• Rule 2) A card is legal if it exclusively depicts a non-Magic: The Gathering IP, and is otherwise a tournament legal Magic card.
+• Rule 2) A card is legal if it exclusively depicts a non-Magic: The Gathering IP, and is otherwise a tournament-legal Magic card (excluding banned cards).

 • Rule 3) The version of the card used MUST be the version that depicts the non-Magic IP.
 This includes basic lands.